cpske/programming1/assignments/homework3.md

 **Coming Soon:** instructions on how to write the sale to a file.

+### 4. (Optional) Command Line Argument for Menu: -m menufile

+How can the user tell the application what file he wants to use for menu data?
+For testing, we might have a separate file (`testmenu.txt`) and the restaurant might have a different breakfast menu and lunch menu.
+Or a special menu for the vegetarian festival.

+Many applications let you specify *command line arguments* to pass optional values to the application.
+In Java, the command line arguments are put into the String array in `main(String[] args)`.

+1. Modify the `main` method to check for command line arguments "-m *menufile*", where the *menufile* is the actual filename of the restaurant menu.
+2. The user might input a relative or absolute path for the file, and it may be relative to the SKE Restaurant application.
+To handle both possibilities do this:
+    * Try to open the file as a file in the filesystem using `new FileInputStream(filename)`.
+If that works, you are done.
+    * Try to open the file as a a classpath resource (using ClassLoader, described above).

 ### How to Submit

 Commit your source code to your Github repository named **ske-restaurant**.